About the Kenwood DNX573S

 - Song/Artist Info & Album Art: The DNX573S will display your iPod/iPhone's stored music information including Track number, Elapsed playing time, Song/Album title, Artist name, and Album art.
 The unit will also display song/artist info and album art from select music apps.

 - Battery Charging: The head unit's USB connection provides 1.5A of current to power and charge your connected iPod/iPhone when your vehicle's ignition switch is set to the 'ACC' or 'On' position.
+This unit does not charge the iPad.
 If your iPod/iPhone has no initial battery charge, then the unit will not recognize it.

 Mirroring via HDMI: The Kenwood DNX573S features a rear-panel MHL-compatible HDMI input that allows the navigation receiver to mirror the display of your compatible Apple iPhone and Android smartphone.
 Mirroring of your device will not always appear in full-screen on the Kenwood unit's touchscreen display.
 Mirroring of your mobile device does not require that your vehicle's parking brake be engaged.
 You will continue to use your iPhone's or Android device's touchscreen for control; the head unit's touchscreen does not support control.